Blog | 22 February 2023 | App Development | Rahul Gupta

 Flutter vs Kotlin Multiplatform Mobile (KMM)

-Both KMM and Flutter come with their own set of tools and libraries to help developers build mobile apps.
-KMM provides access to the full range of Kotlin libraries, as well as several mobile-specific libraries, such as Ktor for network connectivity and SQLDelight for database management.
-KMM also comes with a plugin for Android Studio, making it easy for developers to integrate KMM into their existing Android projects.
+KMM and Flutter both boast an impressive set of tools and libraries, enabling developers to craft high-quality mobile apps.
+KMM offers the full suite of Kotlin libraries and several mobile-specific libraries like Ktor for network tasks and SQLDelight for database management.
+There’s even a dedicated Android Studio plugin to seamlessly integrate KMM into existing Android projects.